JetBrains/intellij-sdk-docs/tutorials/custom_language_support/grammar_and_parser.md

 ### 3.4.
 Generate a parser

-Now when the grammar is defined we can generate a parser with PSI classes via *Generate Parser Code* from the context menu or via *⌘⇧G* shortcut on *Simple.bnf* file.
+Now when the grammar is defined we can generate a parser with PSI classes via *Generate Parser Code* from the context menu on *Simple.bnf* file.
-The Grammar-Kit will generate a parser and PSI elements in *gen* folder.
+This will generate a parser and PSI elements in *gen* folder.
-Mark this folder as a source root and make sure everything is compiled without errors.
+Mark this folder as *Generated Sources Root* and make sure everything is compiled without errors.

 ![Parser](img/generated_parser.png)